loykin/apirun/README.md

 - Library: import and run migrations programmatically.
 - CLI: run versioned migrations from a directory and record versions in a local SQLite store.
 - Auth: built-in providers (oauth2, basic, pocketbase) and pluggable registry for custom providers.
-- Logging: structured logging with slog, configurable levels and formats (text/JSON).
+- Logging: structured logging with slog, configurable levels and formats (text/JSON/color).
+- Security: automatic masking of sensitive information in logs (passwords, tokens, secrets).
+- Enhanced monitoring: migration progress tracking with timing and HTTP request monitoring.

 ## Features